 She works as a production editor, was a contributing writer to Forbes.com and contributes to Bustle.com, and is the social media director and a writing instructor for Sackett Street Writers' Workshop.
-Additionally, she freelances as a proofreader/copyeditor/story editor and has written for the urban e-zine AroundHarlem.com and online restaurant review site DinnerReviews.com.
+Additionally, she freelances as a proofreader/copyeditor/development editor and has written for the urban e-zine AroundHarlem.com and online restaurant review site DinnerReviews.com.

 Jennifer is a panel organizer (she formally served as social media manager) for We Need Diverse Books, a non-profit organization that sprang to life from the #WeNeedDiverseBooks media campaign to increase minority representation (of all kinds) in literature.
 She is also the creator and host of the podcast Minorities in Publishing.